Gravestam/dotfiles/README.md

 #### Dependencies

-You need to run Arch and have `yay` installed (If a different AUR helper is installed, the `setup.sh` needs to be modified)
+You need to run Arch and have `paru` installed (If a different AUR helper is installed, the `setup.sh` needs to be modified)

 #### 1.

 ```
 git clone git@github.com:Gravestam/dotfiles.git ~/dotfiles
 cd ~/dotfiles
-bash setup.sh
+chmod +x setup.sh
+./setup.sh
 ```

 #### 2.